larryschirmer/deep_rl_continuous_control/Report.md

 **Average Score and Scores each Episode**
 ![](https://github.com/larryschirmer/deep_rl_continuous_control/raw/macbook/scores.png)

-- Black: average of the moving average of each agent at each episode
+- Black: Average of the moving average score of each agent at each episode.
     - Each episode an average for each agent over 100 episodes is calculated.
-To represent these average scores, they are averaged together into a single value and plotted at the black line.
-This single average value should NOT be confused for the target accuracy of the model which is an average value of +30 for every agent, and not the average of the average of the agents.
+To represent these average scores, they are averaged together into a single value and plotted as the black line.
+This single average value should NOT be confused for the target accuracy of the model which is an average value of +30 for every agent, and not the average of the average score of the agents.
+- Gray: Average score of each agent at each episode
+    - Each episode the raw score for each agent is reported.
+All 20 of these scores is averaged into a single value and plotted behind the black line as the gray line.

 **Model Training Loss**
 ![](https://github.com/larryschirmer/deep_rl_continuous_control/raw/macbook/loss.png)